FakeBlubba/FrameDeployer/readme.md

-# ReelDeployer
+# FrameDeployer

 ## Overview
-ReelDeployer is a tool designed to automatically create videos based on current trends.
+FrameDeployer is a tool designed to automatically create videos based on current trends.
 It utilizes sentiment analysis, text-to-speech, and multimedia processing techniques to generate engaging and informative videos.
 This project aims to simplify video content creation by automating various steps, from information retrieval to final video production.

 ## Features
 - **Trend Analysis**: Extracts and summarizes articles based on current trends.